 I came to the wonderful world of American V Twin motorcycles much later on, having fallen deeply in love with a bright orange Harley Davidson 48…uncomfortable and possessed of a hopelessly small peanut tank, but I loved that little bike!
 I then met Camilla…the beloved 48 had to go in favour of a larger machine, more capable of travelling long distance with my gal on the back…

-That spawned what is now a collection of 2 of Milwaukee’s finest, a gorgeous Indian Springfield (recently exchanged for an equally gorgeous Chieftain), a sublime 1937 Enfield Model J, a wonderful and rattly Russian sidecar outfit (!), more recently a less pretty but spectacularly capable BMW GS Adventure and an obsession worthy of the front row at a Barry Manilow gig…
+That spawned what is now a collection of 2 of Milwaukee’s finest, a gorgeous Indian Chieftain, a sublime 1937 Enfield Model J, a wonderful and rattly Russian military sidecar outfit (!), a rugged and spectacularly capable BMW GS Adventure and an obsession worthy of the front row at a Barry Manilow gig…

 The idea for Mad Hatter Motorcycle Adventures came high up in the Himalayan mountains, trekking towards Everest Base Camp.
 Our friend and guide* dropped into conversation that the route into Base Camp on the Tibetan side (Mallory’s 1924 Base Camp) was really quite straightforward on a bicycle…”How about on motorbikes?”
 I asked…"no problem!" came her enthusiastic response...Now that would be an adventure!